© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 - it is possible to place on the GB market products carrying either the UKCA mark or a CE mark

-- for Category II and Category III PPE, the UKCA marking can be on the basis of CE certificates issued by EU Notified Bodies (therefore no need for a UKCA certification from a UK-based Approved Body)
+- for Category II and Category III PPE, the UKCA marking can be on the basis of CE certificates issued by EU Notified Bodies (therefore no requirement for a UKCA certificate from a UK-based Approved Body)

-- the UKCA mark can be affixed to a document accompanying the PPE, such as the packaging, instead of having to mark the product itself.
+- the UKCA mark and importer information can be affixed to a document accompanying the PPE, such as the packaging, instead of having to mark the product itself.

 - for Category II and Category III PPE, the UKCA marking can be on the basis of CE certificates issued by EU Notified Bodies (hence no need for a UKCA certification from a UK-based Approved Body).
-However, for this to apply, the certification must have been in place on 1st January 2023 and, when this EU Notified Body certificate expires, a UKCA certification from a UK Approved Body will be necessary
+However, for this to apply, the CE certification must have been in place on 1st January 2025 and, when this EU Notified Body certificate expires or from 31st December 2027 (whichever comes sooner), a UKCA certification from a UK Approved Body will be necessary

-- the UKCA mark can be affixed to a document accompanying the, PPE such as the packaging, instead of having to mark the product itself.
+- the UKCA mark and importer information can be affixed to a document accompanying the, PPE such as the packaging, instead of having to mark the product itself.

-- it will only be possible to place on the GB market products carrying the UKCA mark – CE marking no longer be accepted
+- it will only be possible to place on the GB market products carrying the UKCA mark – CE marking alone will not be accepted

 - the UKCA mark must be affixed to the PPE itself unless this is not practicable to do (for instance single use gloves and earplugs).
 In these cases, the UKCA mark must be affixed to smallest commercially available packaging.

 It is important to note that the UK’s withdrawal from the EU did not affect the validity of existing or future test reports issued by SATRA’s testing facilities in the UK.
 These test reports will continue to be accepted for certification purposes by SATRA Technology Europe Limited and other PPE Notified Bodies.
 This is because testing that supports PPE certification does not need to be carried out in the EU.